BoltsFramework/Bolts-ObjC/Readme.md

 others.
 Using these libraries does not require using any Parse services.
 Nor do they require having a Parse or Facebook developer account.

+Bolts includes:

-The first component in Bolts is "tasks", which make organization of complex asynchronous code more manageable.
+* "Tasks", which make organization of complex asynchronous code more manageable.
 A task is kind of like a JavaScript Promise, but available for iOS and Android.
+* An implementation of the [App Links protocol](http://www.applinks.org), helping you link to content in other apps and handle incoming deep-links.

 For more information, see the [Bolts iOS API Reference](http://boltsframework.github.io/docs/ios/).